 Kia kaha be strong is a common phrase in Aotearoa.
 During trying times, kia kaha is a call to be strong and support one another.
 Kia kaha te reo Māori is the theme for Māori Language Week this year.
 It reminds us to actively support the Māori language and contribute to its strength.

 Ryman has collaborated with our friends at Canterbury Rugby to introduce you to common Māori words and phrases.
 Watch along and give them a go!
 We challenge you to learn a new word or phrase each week – why not challenge your friends and whānau in turn!

-Support your region and back Canterbury Rugby in the Mitre 10 Cup.
+Support your region and back Canterbury Rugby in the Bunnings Warehouse NPC.
 Held over spring, the competition promises fans warm, sunny afternoons on the sideline as they enjoy some long-awaited rugby action!
 Perfect for end of the week entertainment, bring your whole crew to the family-friendly afternoon games.
 Between our men’s and women’s teams, the Ranfurly Shield, Farah Palmer Cup, and JJ Stewart Trophy are on the line – so dress in red and black, gather your cheer squad, and head along to Orangetheory Stadium!

 Canterbury v Bay of Plenty, Sunday 12th September, 2.05pm